Board of Directors

 Appointed to WSCC Board of Directors in 1988, Finneran served as board treasurer from 1995 until becoming chairman in 2003.
 He is president and chief executive officer of Frank K. Finneran & Co., consultants to the hospitality industry.
 Finneran has over 40 years' experience in hotel management, development and consulting.
 He has served as manager of the Olympic and Westin hotels in Seattle, the Plaza in New York, as developer of the Seattle Waterfront Marriott and the Monterey Marriott hotels, as managing director for the developer of the Seattle Sheraton and as chief operating officer of the Space Needle Corporation.
 He is twice past president of the Washington State Hotel and Motel Association and a past president of the Seattle-King County Convention and Visitors Bureau.
 Finneran has received numerous honors for his contributions to the hotel industry and the community, including recognition as Washington’s Hotelier of the Year.
 With his wife Susan, he is co-founder of Bicycles for Humanity Seattle, a 501 (c) 3 organization dedicated to shipping thousands of bicycles to South Africa providing the gift of mobility to impoverished orphans, health care workers and underprivileged villagers.

-Brown-Archie joined WSCC board in 2000 and became vice chair in 2003.
+Brown-Archie was appointed to the Nonprofit Board in 2000 and became vice chair in 2003.
+She has been a member of the PFD Board since its establishment in 2010.
 She is a tribal attorney for the Muckleshoot Indian Tribe, focusing on business operations.
 She spent several years as corporate counsel in the insurance industry, including serving as General Counsel for KPS Health Plans and Deputy General Counsel for Premera.
-Her civic involvement has included the Municipal League of King County, service as past president of the Seattle Women's Commission, and past president of the Loren Miller Bar Association.
-She currently serves as President of the Greater Seattle Chapter of The Links, Inc. Other affiliations include the Junior League of Seattle, NAACP, Urban League, Loren Miller Bar Foundation and Washington Society of Health Care Attorneys.
+Her civic involvement has included the Municipal League of King County, service as past president of the Seattle Women's Commission, past president of the Loren Miller Bar Association and past President of the Greater Seattle Chapter of The Links, Inc. She currently serves as President of the Loren Miller Bar Foundation.
+Other affiliations include the International Women’s Forum, Junior League of Seattle, NAACP, National Bar Association, Urban League Guild, Alpha Kappa Alpha Sorority, Seattle Chapter of Girl Friends, Inc. and Washington Society of Health Care Attorneys.

 Robert J. Flowers